Francis Barber: Later years

 Barber is mentioned frequently in James Boswell's Life of Johnson and other contemporary sources, and there are at least two versions of a portrait, one now in Dr Johnson's House, which may be of him.
 Most recent art historians thought it was probably painted by James Northcote, or perhaps by Northcote's master Sir Joshua Reynolds, who was one of Barber's trustees under the will.
 An alternative view, recently expressed on a BBC programme, is that it is by Reynolds himself, but of his own black servant, not Barber.

 When making his will, Johnson asked Sir John Hawkins, later his first biographer, what provision he should make for Barber.
 Sir John said that a nobleman would give 50 pounds a year.
-Then I shall be "noblissimus" replied Johnson, and give him 70.
+Then I shall be "nobilissimus" replied Johnson, and give him 70.
 Hawkins disapproved, and after Johnson's death criticised his "ostentatious bounty [and] favour to negroes".
 The bequest was indeed widely covered in the press.
 Johnson, in fact, left £750 in the trust of his friend Bennet Langton from which he was expected to pay an annuity.

 Barber moved with his family to a rented terrace house in Lichfield, Johnson's birthplace, where – as a Gentleman's Magazine correspondent reported – he spent his time "in fishing, cultivating a few potatoes, and a little reading".
 Later he opened up a small village school in nearby Burntwood.
 The money from his inheritance did not last and Barber sold off his store of Johnson memorabilia to defray his debts.
 Johnson's biographers, Hawkins and Hester Piozzi, were critical of Barber's marriage to a white woman.
 He died in Stafford on 13 January 1801, due to an unsuccessful operation at Staffordshire Royal Infirmary.
 He was survived by his son, Samuel Barber, his daughter, Ann, and his wife, Elizabeth.
 Samuel became a Methodist lay preacher, while Elizabeth and Ann set up a small school.
 Both Samuel and Ann married white partners.
 Barber's descendants still farm near Lichfield.